It’s easy to get caught up in the hustle and bustle of the holidays. There’s baking to be done, shopping to do, and family to host.

 Lastly, woodstoves and fireplaces must be monitored for safety at all times.
 Not only for the fire hazard they are but also as a hazard for young children and pets.

 Nothing is cozier than a roaring fire during the holidays.
-But a youngster or pet can accidentally place their hand or paw on the elements, not aware of the danger they cause.
+However, a youngster or pet can accidentally place their hand or paw on the elements, not aware of the danger they cause.
 Small children can also hurt themselves on stone or brick fireplaces.

 Be sure to gate your heat source and protect your children, guests, and pets from burns or injuries.